itf/6s092/courses/IAP19/PS/PS15/content.md

 <question multiplechoice>
-csq_prompt = "Which of the following operations do most priority queues execute efficiently?" csq_renderer = "checkbox" csq_soln = [1,1,1,0]
+csq_prompt = "Generally, a good priority queue is optimized to do some specific operations quickly.
+Which of the following are among these operations?" csq_renderer = "checkbox" csq_soln = [1,1,1,0,0] csq_options =  ['Return the length of the set', 'Remove the element with the greatest (or least) key', 'Insert an element with some key',
-csq_options =  ['Return the length of the set', 'Remove the element with the greatest (or least) key', 'Insert an element with some key',
+'Remove an element with a particular key',
-'Remove an element with a particular key'] csq_name="p1"
+'Insert $k$ of a particular element'] csq_name="p1"
 </question>